sowirepo/translateGPT/README.md

 translategpt
 ```

-The package will generate translations for the specified languages and namespaces, based on the source languages defined in the `translateGPT.js` configuration file.
+The package will generate translations for the specified languages and namespaces, based on the source languages defined in the `translateGPT.mjs` configuration file.

 ## License